isotopp/isotopp.github.io/content/posts/2020-11-15-my-home-sensor-network.md

 The payload here is JSON, which we parse, and push into Influxdb.
 Or let `telegraf` do that, automatically.

-**Why the `service networking restart`?** For some reasons, when downing or stopping services from docker-compose, docker-compose will unconfigure the routes to my Ubuntu.
+**Why the `service networking restart`?** For some reasons, when downing or stopping services from docker-compose, docker-compose will remove all the routes to my Ubuntu.
 I then need to connect a keyboard, log in and manually run `service networking restart` to fix this.

 I have not yet found out why this happens.